vega/altair/doc/user_guide/customization.rst

    )

 In the chart above,
-you can see that title is positioned all the way to the left, so that it lines up with the label on the y-axis.
+you can see that the title is positioned all the way to the left, so that it lines up with the label on the y-axis.
 You can align the title to the axis line instead by setting the reference ``frame`` for the anchor position